 6 – Fabrics & Clothing

-You can use hemp to make a fashion statement and best of all, the material gets softer each time you wash it.
+You can use hemp to make a fashion statement, and best of all, the material gets softer each time you wash it.
 As hemp requires little or no herbicides or pesticides to grow, it is safe on your skin.
-An acre of hemp will produce triple the amount of clothing as an acre of cotton, and it keeps you cold in warm climates and warm in cooler climates.
-In fact, it is capable of being up to four times warmer than cotton.
+An acre of hemp will produce triple the amount of clothing as an acre of cotton, and it keeps you cold in warm climates and warm in cooler climates; it is capable of being up to four times warmer than cotton.

 7 – Ink

-Yes, you can even use hemp to write with!
+Yes, you can even use hemp to write!
 Hemp oil is the ideal base for a non-toxic ink.
-It also dries faster and needs less processing, than soy.
+It also dries faster and needs less processing than soy.
 Now you have this information; you realize it is possible to write on hemp using hemp!

 8 – Carpet

 Unfortunately, the synthetic materials used to create carpet is filled with debris, allergens, and toxic chemicals.
-In contrast, you can use hemp to reduce indoor pollution, and of course, it is completely biodegradable.
+In contrast, you can use hemp to reduce indoor pollution, and of course, it is entirely biodegradable.

 9 – Skin Cream